 You can even grow some forms of dwarf fruit trees in a larger pot.
 Lemons grow well in a pot and produce fruit throughout the year.

 No balcony or patio?
 You can grow microgreens indoors under grow lights very easily.
 Or use a sunny windowsill to grow some herbs.

-There are also community gardens you can become a member of and have a small bed to call your own.
+You can also become a member of community gardens or allotments (as they are called in the UK) and have a small bed to call your own.

 Excuse #2: “I have no time to garden”

-My post on the best ways to make progress provides some tips on how to find more time to garden and how to be motivated to get work done.
+My post on Homestead Time Management: 7 Tips To Get More Done In The Garden provides some tips on how to find more time to garden and how to be motivated to get work done.